 Many parents say a cheap umbrella stroller is a necessity -- particularly for short trips or for times when you wouldn't want to leave your expensive stroller behind (like the stroller parking sections at amusement parks or the airplane gate check).
 However, the cheapest umbrella strollers that you can grab off the rack at your local department store for 20 or 30 bucks may be too flimsy to bother with.
 The good news is that there are good, solid choices that have all the convenience of an umbrella stroller but will last until your child doesn't need it any longer.

-The First Years Ignite (*Est. $60) offers many of the same features of high-end umbrella strollers -- 50-pound weight rating, reclining seat, adjustable footrest and an adjustable canopy -- at a much lower price point.
-It is on the heavier side at 14.25 pounds, but is a great choice if you want stability and good performance on mixed terrain.
+The First Years Ignite (Est. $60) offers many of the same features of high-end umbrella strollers -- 50-pound weight rating, reclining seat, adjustable footrest and an adjustable canopy -- at a much lower price point.
+It is on the heavier side at 14.25 pounds but is a great choice if you want stability and good performance on mixed terrain.
 The Ignite has larger 6-inch wheels with grooves for traction, and multiple parents say that their toddler can climb in and out of the stroller without tipping it.
 The Ignite is equipped with a five-point safety harness, locking rear wheels and front swivel wheels that lock in the forward-facing position.
-Taller parents say the handles are comfortable and they don't kick the back of the stroller.
-Unlike most umbrellas even in the high-end category, the Ignite comes with a parent console that holds a drink, keys and other small items.
+Taller parents say the handles are comfortable, and they don't kick the back of the stroller.
+Unlike most umbrellas, even in the high-end category, the Ignite comes with a parent console that holds a drink, keys and other small items.